WHAT IS DOMESTIC VIOLENCE

 Domestic violence or abuse is a pattern of violent or coercive behavior that one uses to gain and maintain power and control over an intimate partner.

 Abuse can be physical, emotional, economic, or sexual.
-It comes in many forms and can affect anyone regardless of race, age, gender, income or education status, religion, sexual orientation, or gender identity.
+It comes in many forms and can affect anyone regardless of race, age, gender identity, income or education status, religion, sexual orientation.

 Physical Abuse: Physical abuse is any intentional and unwanted contact with you or something close to your body.
 Physical abuse includes slapping, punching, biting, kicking, or using a foreign object to inflict pain to one’s body.
 Physical abuse can also include the threat of contact caused to inflict pain.